so07/cmd/README.md

 Cloning into 'shcmd'...
 ```

-Another example is the following script
+Another example is the following
 ```python
 from shcmd.shcmd import shcmd